JustinMLu/JustinMLu/README.md

 # Greetings
 - My name is Justin but you can call me Justin
-- UMich CSE -> UMich Robotics
+- UMich CSE + Robotics
 - i did discrete math at berkeley heehee

 ---